phpgenie/bromine/readme.md

 #### raw($parent = 0)

-Returns a multidimensional array of the view.
+Returns a multidimensional array of the menu.
 Optionally ask for only the children of a parent.

 ~~~
 $this->template->menu = Bromine\Menu::raw();